Omkar-Mahesh-Attimarad/simple8-pipelined-processor/README.md

 # Simple-8 Pipelined RISC Processor

-A 5-stage pipelined RISC processor designed from scratch in SystemVerilog, featuring data forwarding and hazard detection, verified through simulation and successfully deployed on a Basys3 FPGA board.
+A 5-stage pipelined RISC processor designed from scratch in Verilog, featuring data forwarding and hazard detection, verified through simulation and successfully deployed on a Basys3 FPGA board.

 ---